2026 Best Instagrammable photo spot in Sofia, Bulgaria

 3 days in Sofia

-Three days is the sweet spot.
+Three days is the length most travellers end up wishing they'd booked.
 You get the cultural highlights without rushing, plus time for a half-day on Vitosha mountain — a gondola ride and forest walk that completely changes your perspective on the city below.
 Day one anchors you in the centre: Alexander Nevsky, Serdica ruins, Vitosha Boulevard.
 Day two takes you to museums, galleries, and parks at a pace that lets you linger.
 Day three is your wildcard — a Vitosha hike, an escape room, a cooking class, or a day trip to the caves outside the city.
 The 3-day friends trip maximizes social energy and nightlife.
 The 3-day romantic escape for couples builds in golden-hour rooftop moments and quiet cultural mornings.
 The 3-day family plan balances Muzeiko, parks, and nap breaks.
 And the gentle 3-day seniors itinerary keeps the pace comfortable with taxi options and frequent rests.

 4–5 days in Sofia